Advanced persistent threat (APT)

-An advanced persistent threat (APT) is an attack in which an unauthorized person gains access to a network and stays there undetected.
-APTs are “advanced” because they use malware that can bypass or evade many types of security protections.
-They are “persistent” because, once on the network, the malware is in regular communication with command-and-control (C&C) servers to which it can send stolen data or from which it can receive instructions.
+An advanced persistent threat (APT) is an attack in which an attacker gains unauthorized access to a network and stays there undetected.
+APTs are “advanced” because they use malware that can bypass or evade many types of security.
+They are “persistent” because, once on the network, the malware communicates regularly with command-and-control (C&C) servers to which it can send stolen data or from which it can receive instructions.

-Advanced Threat Protection (ATP) refers to a category of security solutions that defend against sophisticated malware or attacks targeting sensitive data.
-ATP detects and responds to new and sophisticated attacks that are designed to evade traditional security protections, such as antivirus, firewalls, and intrusion prevention systems.
+Advanced threat protection (ATP) refers to a category of security solutions built to stop sophisticated malware or attacks that target sensitive data.
+ATP solutions detect and respond to new and sophisticated attacks designed to evade traditional security measures, such as antivirus, firewalls, and intrusion prevention systems.

-Learn how the Zscaler platform protects against advanced threats, such as ransomware, polymorphic malware, and others.
+Learn how Zscaler protects against advanced threats, such as ransomware, polymorphic malware, and more.

-AWS, a cloud services suite (including EC2, RDS, S3, SQS, and VPC), make up the Amazon cloud computing platform, which many companies are using to connect to private applications and workloads on the cloud.
+AWS comprises a suite of cloud services (including EC2, RDS, S3, SQS, and VPC) that make up the Amazon cloud computing platform, which many organizations use to connect to private applications and workloads in the cloud.

-Learn how Zscaler Private Access provides AWS customers with added security when they access AWS workloads — without the cost, complexity, or security risks of a VPN.
+Learn how Zscaler Private Access improves secure access to AWS workloads without the cost, complexity, or security risks of a VPN.

-Network bandwidth is the measurement of a communications channel.
-Bandwidth varies and affects the speed and volume of data that can be transmitted over an internet connection.
+Bandwidth is the measurement of the maximum rate of data transfer over an internet communications channel, such as a network.
+Bandwidth varies and affects both the speed and volume at which data can be transmitted.

-Bandwidth control is the practice of allocating available bandwidth to optimize the performance of mission-critical communications, such as Office 365, while reducing bandwidth allocation for lower-priority or recreational applications, such as YouTube.
+Bandwidth control is the practice of allocating available bandwidth to optimize the performance of mission-critical communications, such as Microsoft 365, while reducing bandwidth allocation for lower priority or recreational applications, such as YouTube.

 Behavioral analysis involves monitoring the behavior of a file in an isolated environment, such as a sandbox, to protect users from unknown (zero-day) threats.
-Through this monitoring, a file’s functions, and how it interacts with its environment, can be understood by IT security professionals.
-It also identifies whether a file will attempt to communicate with an attacker-controlled external server for command-and-control purposes or to download additional [malicious] files.
+Through this monitoring, IT professionals can understand a file’s functions and how it interacts with its environment.
+It can also identify whether a file will try to communicate with an attacker-controlled external server for command-and-control purposes or to download additional malicious files.

 See data breach.